IsNoble/ProcessMonitor/README.md

 - Add more logging to the script side
 - Write proper error handling code for script side failures
 - Convert Python timestamp to JavaScript/Clearblade Timestamp object?
+- Handle Keyboard Interrupt or similar?
-- currently opening and connecting and disconnecting MQTT for every message.
+- Currently opening and connecting and disconnecting MQTT for every message.
 This is likely inefficient.
 R&I

 ClearBlade System
 - Get Microservice + Timer working.